 The work of the division is organized into five sections: The Enforcement Section prosecutes cases against those who violate laws protecting the health and safety of the people of Texas and the environment in which they live.
 The Defense Section represents the state and its environmental agencies when their decisions or actions are challenged in court or when federal regulators impose policy choices that are inconsistent with the state's interests in protecting the environment.
 The Natural Resources Section represents the state in a variety of matters relating to the state's natural resources, including public land litigation involving title and boundary disputes, public beach access, coastal dune protection and mineral valuation on state lands.
 The Utilities Section represents the Public Utility Commission in matters relating to regulation of electric and telecommunications utilities in Texas.
 The Colonias Section investigates and prosecutes enforcement litigation against developers of substandard subdivisions along and near the Texas-Mexico border.

-The Financial Litigation, Tax, and Charitable Trusts defends and prosecutes lawsuits involving regulatory and financial matters for state agencies.
+The Financial Litigation and Charitable Trusts defends and prosecutes lawsuits involving regulatory and financial matters for state agencies.
 The Division regularly represents over thirty client agencies in litigation, in state and federal court and trial and appeals court.
-Representation of these agencies is primarily based on referrals from the agencies requesting legal assistance on a case-by-case basis, and the division's work is comprised of four key areas, overseen by the respective senior attorney.
+Representation of these agencies is primarily based on referrals from the agencies requesting legal assistance on a case-by-case basis.
+There are three major practice areas in the Division, each headed by a Senior Attorney.
 Financial Litigation matters include enforcement actions to enjoin fraud or statutory violations; receiverships; the defense of rules, final agency actions, and statutes; breach of contract suits; and client counseling on related issues.
-In Tax cases, the Division represents the Comptroller of Public Accounts in suits by taxpayers disputing audit liabilities or seeking a refund of taxes, including sales, franchise, insurance, and motor vehicle taxes.
+Contract Litigation matters include breach of contract suits, Chapter 2260 proceedings, procurement issues and challenges, as well as other contract-related matters for client agencies.
 In its Charitable Trusts function, the Division performs many duties stemming from the Attorney General's constitutional duty to safeguard the public interest in charity in Texas, such as initiating action against errant charities and representing the public interest in proceedings that involve charitable trusts.
-In its Texas Workforce Commission (TWC) work, the Division represents TWC in suits regarding the payment of wages, unemployment benefits, and the assessment of unemployment taxes.

 The General Litigation Division defends state agencies, elected and appointed state officials, and state employees in civil rights litigation including employment litigation.
 Such suits include whistleblower claims, tenure denials, claims of discrimination, student dismissals, and First and Fourteenth Amendment constitutional claims.
 The division represents clients in libel, slander and other tort actions.
 The division defends against challenges to the constitutionality of state statutes.
 The division handles state and federal suits through all litigation stages including the appellate process.